Rui-San/LAPR2_2023_2024/docs/sprintA/us007/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** Date must not be in the future.
 * **AC3:** The vehicle of the check-up must be a vehicle of the organization.
-* **AC2:** User must select a vehicle from database before filling in the check-up data.
+* **AC4:** User must select a vehicle from the list before filling in the check-up data.
-* **AC3:** The current kilometers entered should be a numeric value higher than zero.
+* **AC5:** The current kilometers entered should be a numeric value higher than zero.
-* **AC4:** After successful registration, the system should provide feedback indicating the completion of the operation.
+* **AC6:** After successful registration, the system should provide feedback indicating the completion of the operation.

 ### 1.4.
 Found out Dependencies